 It is important to complete and return the form even if you do not want your child to have the vaccine.
-If you choose not to complete the consent, this does NOT mean that you have refused the vaccine for your son or daughter.

 For parents who want their child to have the vaccine that does not contain porcine gelatine, you can also do this by using the consent link above.
 If you wish for your child to receive the injection, please say no to the nasal flu vaccine, you will then be taken to the page where you can consent for the injection instead.